Driving the Unruh Response: Driving Sources

 A natural physical interpretation is that a driving source must exist, both as the cause of the observer’s acceleration, and as a classical source coupled to the quantum field.
 The source results in active, localized interactions along the observer’s worldline, responsible for the observer’s motion.
 This aligns with the idea that the observer is not in an isotropic background radiation, but is actually accelerated away from a thermal event horizon, the thrust being intimately correlated with the causal horizon.

 Figure \ref{emit_absorb} illustrates the situation with a particle composed of Rindler modes on the right wedge.
-The modes $r_k$ are left-moving, propagating toward the future horizon and associated with emission; the $r_{-k}$ modes are right-moving, originating from the past horizon and are associated with absorption.
+The modes $r_k$ are right-moving, originating from the past horizon and associated with emission; the $r_{-k}$ modes are left-moving, propagating toward the future horizon and are associated with absorption.
 These Rindler modes are constructed as superpositions of restricted Minkowski modes ${\varphi_q}_{|_W}$ effectively smeared across a range of frequencies.
 This frequency mixing is evident in Figure \ref{unruh_rainbow}, where the modes blueshift infinitely near the horizons and redshift infinitely at spatial infinity, reflecting the geometry of the wedge.